Hatice-97/RFM_Analysis/README.md

 The company believes that marketing activities specific to customer segments that exhibit common behaviors will increase revenue.
 # Dataset
 The dataset named Online Retail II includes the sales of an online retail store based in the UK.
-The dataset can be accessed from the link below. https://archive.ics.uci.edu/ml/datasets/Online+Retail+II
+The dataset can be accessed from the link.

+https://archive.ics.uci.edu/ml/datasets/Online+Retail+II

 ### Dataset variables